-The Timestamp Error subfield indicates the absolute value of the estimated max error.
+The Timestamp Error subfield indicates the absolute value of the estimated max error and for a TOD timestamp if the TOD value is with respect to a different underlying time base than the last transmitted TOD value.

 The Time Stamp Error field is structured as shown in Figure 9-788ed1 (Format of Timestamp Error field).